GULibrarySandbox/ten-repo/content/03-naming.md

 Any dates are best stored with YYYYMMDD as file can be re-ordered chronologically.

-Avoid spaces in your file names as some applications do not support it.{% endcapture %}{% include card.html header="First steps" text=text %}
+Avoid spaces in your file names as some applications do not support it.

+Document your file naming convention in a Readme.txt file and save it with your files.{% endcapture %}{% include card.html header="First steps" text=text %}

 {% capture text %}
 Read and follow Edinburgh University's simple [13 Rules for file naming conventions](https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions).{% endcapture %}{% include card.html header="Intermediate steps" text=text %}